Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Cotorsion over arbitrary rings

 The next result shows that over noetherian hereditary rings, the cotorsion module of a module is a direct factor of the module.
 More precisely, we have

-\begin{proposition} If $\Lambda$ is left noetherian and left hereditary and $C$ is a left $\Lambda$-module, then the epimorphism $C \lra \injc(C)$ is split. \end{proposition}
+\begin{proposition} If $\Lambda$ is left noetherian and left hereditary and $C$ is a left $\Lambda$-module, then the epimorphism $C \lra \injc(C)$ is split.
+For any indecomposable $C$ over a left hereditary $\Lambda$, noetherian or not, the homomorphism $C \lra \injc(C)$ is either the zero map or an isomorphism. \end{proposition}

 \begin{proof} $Tr(\mathscr{I}, C)$, being the sum of the images of injectives, is the image of a direct sum of such images.
-Since $\Lambda$ is hereditary, each such image is injective.
 Since $\Lambda$ is noetherian, the direct sum is injective.
-Using the hereditary property again, we have that the sum of the images, i.e., the trace of injectives in $C$, is injective.
-In view of Lemma~\ref{L:trace}, the short exact sequence~\eqref{Eq:cotorsion-def} is split-exact. \end{proof}
+Using the hereditary property, we have that the sum of the images, i.e., the trace of injectives in $C$, is injective.
+In view of Lemma~\ref{L:trace}, the short exact sequence~\eqref{Eq:cotorsion-def} is split-exact.
+To prove the second assertion, use again the fact that the image of an injective module is injective and hence a direct summand of $C$. \end{proof}

+Having described the functor $\injc^{-1}$ as the trace of injectives, we want to describe an important property of the cotorsion functor $\injc$.
+To this end, we introduce

-Recall that a quotient functor of the identity functor is a \texttt{coradical} if it is a radical on the opposite category.
+\begin{definition} A quotient functor $\mathfrak{r}$ of the identity functor is a \texttt{coradical} if it is a radical on the opposite category, i.e., if $\mathfrak{r}\mathfrak{r}^{-1} = 0$. \end{definition}

 In line with the formal duality between torsion and cotorsion, one may ask if there is an analog of Proposition~\ref{T:residual-torsion}.
-The answer is yes and is given by the next result.
+The next result answers this question in the positive.

 \begin{proposition} $\injc$ is a coradical, i.e., $\injc(\injc^{-1}(C)) = \{0\}$ for any $C$. \end{proposition}